Shruti-Walunj/wikipedia-page-web-scraping-pandas-project/README.md

-# 🧩 Wikipedia Page Web Scraping | Python, Pandas Scraping & Analyzing Top 100 U.S. Companies by Revenue
+# 🧩 Wikipedia Page Web Scraping | Python, Pandas

 # 📝 Description
 Scraped data of the top 100 U.S. companies by revenue from Wikipedia using Python.
 Cleaned and organized it into a structured CSV using Pandas.